readthedocs/readthedocs.org/docs/dev/design/telemetry.rst

         ]
      },
      "python": "3.7",
-     "os": {
+     "os": "ubuntu-18.04.5"
-         "name": "ubuntu",
-         "version": "18.04.5"
    }
-   }

 Storage
 -------

+We can store this information in a dedicated database (telemetry), using Django's models.

 Since this information isn't sensitive, we should be fine saving this data even if the project/version is deleted.
 As we don't care about historical data, we can save the information per-version and from their latest build only.

-We can collect data for one year, export it to cloud storage after being analyzed (maybe share this data publicity), and remove it from our database if it takes too much space.
+And delete old data if it grows too much.

+Should we make heavy use of JSON fields?
+Or try to avoid nesting structures as possible?
+Like config.user/config.final vs user_config/final_config.